How to Silence a Noisy Drivetrain

 A common misconception is that creaking always comes from the bottom bracket.
 However, more times than not, the creaking will be coming from another component on the bike.
 While the BB can be prone to creaking, they can be expensive to replace, and are often more robust than you would think!
 Try rocking the wheels side to side, checking the frame pivot bearings, cleaning between the handlebars and the clamp, etc. Use your imagination.
 Sound on a bike can travel through the frame.

 Now take the brush, and begin scrubbing the cassette.
 Make sure you use plenty of soap and water to foam it up.
 This will clean the components better, and make them shine!
-Once there is no black grease or dirt on the cassette, spin it a few times to remove the water and soap.
+Once there is no black grease or dirt on the cassette, rinse with just water.
+Spin the cassette by hand a few times, so any excess water flies off.

 Replace the rear wheel, and the back-side of your drivetrain should be ready to roll!

 Moving up to the front, begin by removing the crank-set.
 There are many various ways to identify how this is done, but here is a great video on identifying and removing cranks!

 Once the cranks are removed, begin wiping out the bottom bracket.
 Take a dry cloth, and wipe out the inside and around the bottom bracket.
 Don’t use any degreasers or solvents, as they can eat away the grease in the bearings.
 Once clean, feel the bearings in the bottom bracket.
 If they are smooth, keep them.
 If not, replace them.
 Once the bottom bracket is clean, re-grease the insides, and leave in bike.